Have you seen advertisements like this lately?

 Companies are profiting as much as possible selling a wide range of coronavirus-related products, only to disappear as quickly as they came.
 The chances of receiving your products as promised are slim.

 Do not buy medical products from any unknown and unauthorized sites.
 If you have any doubt, with red flags such as improper use of grammar/spelling, do your research: Check privacy seals and certifications, as well as online reviews.

 Before buying from any site claiming to sell coronavirus protective gear, please check CDC recommendations.
 We explain the recommendations on what to get in our guide.
 We’ll also be flagging reported sites on respective reviews pages to stop more consumers from losing money during this difficult time.

 Unauthorized Test Kits

-At-home testing kits have yet to be approved by the FDA.
-However, companies like Yikon Genomics are already pushing their own agenda, selling $39 test kits while boasting FDA approval.
+Certain at-home testing kits have been approved for Emergency Use Authorization by the FDA.
+However, unapproved companies like Yikon Genomics are pushing their own agenda, selling $39 test kits while boasting FDA approval.

 How far people go to capitalize on the situation doesn’t stop there.
 In Louisville, Kentucky, two pop-up tents of workers dressed in hazmat suits offered coronavirus tests for $240 each.
 They scammed more than 100 people before fleeing.

 The bottom line is to avoid all tests from unauthorized companies.
 Contact your medical provider directly if you think you might be infected.

 Watch out for emails, calls, and advertisements promoting a COVID-19 vaccine not authorized by the CDC.
 Decline any prompts for your information.
-These companies are looking to con you of your money, as a completed COVID-19 vaccine does not yet exist.
+These companies are looking to con you of your money.
+The CDC updates its page with the different COVID-19 vaccines currently available.